Liwa Fatemiyoun: Operations of Liwa Fatemiyoun

-Reports of pro-government Afghan fighters in Syria date back to October 2012.
+Reports of pro-government Afghan fighters in Syria dated back to October 2012.

+When the Syrian civil war had started, Fatemiyoun's founding commander, Ali Reza Tavassoli, known by his Nnom de guerre as Abu Hamed, and senior cleric Mohammad Baqir Alaoui Alawi requested to the Iranian government for Hamed's contingent of 22 to 25 fighters, who were based around the city of Mashhad, be allowed to go to Syria to defend the shrine of Sayyeda Zainab.
+The request was quickly approved in Tehran under the name of the 'Fatemiyoun'.

 They originally fought in the Iraqi Abu Fadl al-Abbas Brigade before eventually becoming a distinct brigade in 2013.
 According to news sources affiliated with the IRGC, the group was founded on 12 May 2013.

-The group's officially designated purpose, according to the Iranian government and affiliated news sources, is the defense of the shrine of Zaynab bint Ali, the granddaughter of Muhammad, and to fight "takfiri terrorists" in Syria, which would come to include the Islamic State (IS) and the Al-Nusra Front.
+The group's officially designated purpose, according to the Iranian government and affiliated news sources, is the defense of the shrine of Zaynab bint Ali (the granddaughter of the Islamic Prophet Muhammad), and to fight "takfiri terrorists" in Syria, which would come to include the Islamic State (IS) and the Al-Nusra Front.

 At some point before 2014, Liwa Fatemiyoun was "incorporated" with Hezbollah Afghanistan, a minor political party in Afghanistan.

 In terms of numbers, the first group of 22 Afghan volunteers reportedly arrived in Syria at the end of 2012.
 A second group of 15 followed, then a third group of 22.
-This first contingent would have fought alongside the Iraqi Shiite militia Kataib Sayyid al-Shuhada, and then deployed to Iraq in parallel with Syria, and even with Lebanese Hezbollah.
+This first contingent would have fought alongside the Shia Iraqi Master of Martyrs battalion (Kata'ib Sayyid ush-Shuhada), and then deployed to Iraq in parallel with Syria, and also with Lebanese Hezbollah.
 The fifth contingent already included around 100 recruits.
-Liwa Fatemiyoun grew from the size of a brigade (called Liwa in Arabic) to that of a division (called Lashkar in Farsi/Persian) in 2015, which implies a strength of around 10,000 fighters, but not all of whom were deployed in Syria.
-The range of 4,000 to 8,000 men seemed more plausible, with regular rotation of personnel between Iran and Syria.
+Liwa Fatemiyoun grew from the size of a brigade (called Liwa in Arabic) to that of a division (called Lashkar in Farsi/Persian) in 2015, which implied a strength of at least 10,000 fighters, but not all of whom were deployed in Syria.
+The range of 4,000 to 8,000 men due with regular rotation of personnel between Iran and Syria seemed more plausible.
 According to this account, the Afghans generally operated in units of 450 men (roughly the equivalent of a battalion), which seems plausible given what was seen among other actors on the Syrian regime side.
-This unit format also allows them to be deployed to several locations in Syria simultaneously.
+This unit format also allowed them to be deployed to several locations in Syria simultaneously.

+During the successful Battle of Al-Malihah in 2014, 50 Afghans had been killed in action during the fighting.